lewispeel/lightning-html-text/README.md

 The [`HTMLText`](https://github.com/lewispeel/lightning-html-text/blob/main/src/HTMLText.js) component uses [`<foreignObject>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) to embed HTML into an SVG which is then drawn to a 2D canvas and attached to a Lightning texture.

+SVGs aren't allowed to load external resources so Base64 encoded fonts are required for this approach to work.

 #### Example

 ```javascript